OlenaReukova/radio-app/README.md

-# 📻 Radio Player app in React
+# 📻 Radio Player app

 The radio app features clickable music types, with a simple and user-friendly interface.